Tang-Yuting/recursive-reward-aggregation/README.md

 If no arguments are provided, the script will use the default values.

 ### 4. Portfolio experiment
+This script runs the portfolio experiment using pre-defined market environments and settings.
 ```sh
 cd portfolio
 ./run_portfolio.sh